steve315/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5. 4-empty - creates an empty file called hello
 6. 5-execute - adds executive permissions to the own of the file hello
 7. 6-multiple_permissions - adds execute permission to the owner and the group owne	r, and read permission to other users, to the file hello
+8. 7-everybody - addsnexecution permission to u, g and o to the file hello
+9. 8-James_Bond - sets permission for hello u = 0, g = 0, o = 7